josmar-crwdstffng/angular/aio/content/guide/workspace-config.md

 <div class="alert is-helpful">

 **NOTE**: <br />
-All options in the configuration file must use [camelCase](guide/glossary#case-conventions), rather than dash-case.
+All options in the configuration file must use [camelCase][AioGuideGlossaryCaseTypes], rather than dash-case.

 </div>